-- Issuer issues Notes and Certificates and pledges trust assets to Indenture Trustee to secured payment of Return Amounts and payments on the Notes. - Provides cash flow, payment and allocation priorities. - Provides for exchanges of RCR Notes and Exchangeable Notes.
+- Computershare Trust Company, N.A., appointed as Indenture Trustee, Custodian and Exchange Administrator. - Issuer issues Notes and Certificates and pledges trust assets to Indenture Trustee to secured payment of Return Amounts and payments on the Notes - Provides cash flow, payment and allocation priorities. - · Provides for exchanges of RCR Notes and Exchangeable Notes.